 Best Inflatable Kayak Reviews for the Buyer of 2019

 We get it.
-You have aspirations of spending the warmer months cruising down a river in a shiny new kayak and enjoying the beauty of nature.
+You have aspirations of spending the warmer months cruising down a river in a shiny new kayak and getting lost in the beauty of nature.
 You crave adventure that only an inflatable kayak can give you.

-A great way to start the buying process is to determine what kind of kayak you need.
-Will you be using your new kayak for the occasional relaxing float down the river, or will it be for a high-intensity workout routine?
-Anyone will be joining you in your kayak, such as a dog or special someone?
-Shall you be fishing?
+A great way to get started in the buying process is to determine what kind of kayak you need.
+Will you be using your new kayak for the occasional relaxing float down the river, or will it be incorporated into a high-intensity workout routine?
+Will anyone be joining you in your kayak, such as a dog or special someone?
+Will you be fishing?
 What kind of water will you spend most of your kayaking adventures on?
 These are all important questions to ask and will play a role in what type of inflatable kayak you purchase.

 Tandem or single kayaks:

 While many kayaks are available with a single seat, there are also quite a few designed for two people.The tandem kayaks are also great if you're just looking for an extra space to store camping and fishing gear.
 Whatever the purpose is behind your decision to purchase a tandem kayak, you can rest assured in knowing that it’sno more difficult to paddle and maneuver than a single-seat kayak.
 If you do intend to purchase a tandem kayak for two people, though, make sure you get one with plenty of legroom and keep a lookout for weight capacities listed on any kayaks you're considering.